ramteid/omni/benchmarks/README.md

 ## License

-This benchmarking system is part of the Clio project and follows the same license.
+This benchmarking system is part of the Omni project and follows the same license.